aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

     this.status = 'new';
   }
 }

 ```

 ### Creating a Helper Class for Auth State

 Another helpful piece of code would be a class (or 'service' in Angular terminology) that returns the user authentication state.
 You can use this service to control what authenticated or authenticated users can do in your application.
 For example, in our Todo app, all unauthenticated users will access to *Home Tab*, but only authenticated users will access the *Todo List* tab.

+**Managing Auth State**
-You can share the auth state in your app in many different ways, but in Ionic,  *Events* service provides a quite useful mechanism; a module can publish *data:AuthState* event messages and other modules can listen to *data:AuthState* events to take actions for state changes.
+You can manage the auth state in your app in many different ways, but in Ionic, *Events* service provides a quite useful mechanism; a module can publish *data:AuthState* event messages and other modules can listen to *data:AuthState* events to take actions for state changes.
+{: .callout}

 Let's implement a service which subscribes to auth state changes.
 We will use this service in different modules to retrieve the auth state.

-Create the file  *src/app/services/auth-route-guard.ts* with the following code:
+Create a new folder **src/app/services**, and create a new file **src/app/services/auth-route-guard.ts** with the following code:

 ```javascript
 import { Injectable } from '@angular/core';